-Class A and Class 1 shares commenced operations on June 21, 2021 and November 7, 2013, respectively.
-Class R4 shares ceased operations as of June 15, 2016 and resumed on April 6, 2017.
-Returns for Class R4 shares between those dates are those of Class 1 shares.
-Returns for Class A shares prior to its commencement of operations are those of Class 1 shares, except that they include any sales charges.
-Returns for Class R4 and Class A shares would have been substantially similar to returns of Class 1 shares because each share class is invested in the same portfolio of securities and returns would differ only to the extent that expenses of the classes are different.
+Class 1 and Class A shares commenced operations on December 30, 2013 and April 26, 2021, respectively.
+Returns shown prior to Class A shares' commencement date are those of Class 1 shares, except that they include any sales charges.
+Returns for Class A shares would have been substantially similar to returns of Class 1 shares because each share class is invested in the same portfolio of securities and returns would differ only to the extent that expenses of the classes are different.
 To the extent expenses of a class would have been higher than expenses of Class 1 shares for the periods shown, performance would have been lower.

-Please note that after-tax returns (shown for Class R4 shares only) reflect the highest individual federal marginal income-tax rate in effect as of the date provided and do not reflect any state or local taxes.
+Please note that after-tax returns reflect the highest individual federal marginal income-tax rate in effect as of the date provided and do not reflect any state or local taxes.
 Your actual after-tax returns may be different.
 After-tax returns are not relevant to shares held in an IRA, 401(k), or other tax-advantaged investment plan.
-After-tax returns for other share classes would vary.